fdelgadodelapuente/fdelgadodelapuente.github.io/research/volcano.md

 ## **Mechanics of magma storage and transport**

-Migration and storage of magma in the upper crusst results in stress build up that can eventually lead in an eruption.
-However, the conditions that lead to eruptions are highly dependent on the volcano evolution, source geometry, the amount of intruded magma, the presence of fluids that can easily be remobilized in a crystal mush, among other parameters.
+The migration and storage of magma in the upper crust results in stress build up that can eventually lead in an eruption.
+However, the conditions that lead to eruptions are highly dependent on the volcano evolution, source geometry, the amount of intruded magma, the presence of fluids that can easily be remobilized in a crystal mush, and rheological state among other parameters.
 The stress changes can be tracked with ground deformation data, and I use these observations to study magma transport and storage by means of satellite geodesy using a combination of InSAR data, numerical and analytic inverse models.  <!--I have studied magma intrusion with InSAR data at several volcanoes in the Central and Southern Andes including the famous Villarrica, Cordon Caulle, Calbuco, Chaiten, and at Yellowstone caldera.
 -->

 <img style="float: center;" src="/images/aniakchak_Lband.jpg" width="700">